 ALWYN HAMILTON was born in Toronto and grew up in a small town in France, before leaving to study History of Art at King’s College.
 She made use of her degree working for an auction house and now lives in London.
 Alwyn’s New York Times-bestselling debut, Rebel Of The Sands, was published in 16 territories.
 Alwyn was named the 2016 Goodreads Choice Award winner for Best Debut Author.
 Her next book, The Notorious Virtues releases in May 2020.

 ALYSSA SHEINMEL is the bestselling author of several novels for young adults including R.I.P.
 Eliza Hart, Faceless and Second Star.
 She is the co-author of the New York Times bestselling novel The Haunting of Sunshine Girl and its sequel, The Awakening of Sunshine Girl.
-She lives in Brooklyn.
+She lives in New York City.
 Follow Alyssa on Instagram and Twitter @AlyssaSheinmel or visit her online at alyssasheinmel.com.